The Role of Technology in Disaster Management

 Innovations in Geospatial Technologies for Real-Time Mapping

-Recent advancements in geospatial technologies, including remote sensing and Geographic Information Systems (GIS), have significantly enhanced real-time mapping capabilities.
+Innovations in geospatial technologies, including remote sensing and Geographic Information Systems (GIS), have significantly enhanced real-time mapping capabilities.
 These tools allow responders to visualize disaster impacts dynamically, enabling rapid assessments of affected areas and aiding in the timely allocation of resources.
+According to a study by the National Oceanic and Atmospheric Administration (NOAA), the use of geospatial technologies has improved the accuracy of disaster assessments by up to 30%.

 The Role of IoT Sensors in Facilitating Rapid Data Collection